-I started the project in December 2010 and ran it for several years before taking down the website in around 2015.
+I started the project in December 2010 and ran it for several years at cubamoneyproject.org before taking down the website in around 2015.
 I relaunched the project in October 2018 and have redirected the old URL to the new site.

 I am a journalist and former Havana bureau chief for the Dallas Morning News.
-See samples of my work.
-And here’s a really boring academic paper that no one read 🙂 and I presented it at a conference anyway in 2016.
+See bio.
+My areas of interest include the:

-- The Agency for Global Media (formerly the Broadcasting Board of Governors)
+- Agency for Global Media (formerly the Broadcasting Board of Governors)